Proless/Mukhtabar/README.md

 - **GitLab Community Edition**

+  GitLab serves as the main source of truth for the infrastructure, acting as the central platform for managing code, configuration, and automation.
+It enables you to implement GitOps workflows for deployment, configuration, and operational tasks using its powerful built-in CI/CD engine.
+With GitLab, you can version control your Infrastructure as Code (IaC), automate deployments, and coordinate DevOps processes across the entire environment.

 ## Guides

 To begin setting up this computing environment, follow the guides listed below.
 Each guide provides detailed, step-by-step instructions to ensure a successful implementation of Mukhtabar's main components.